 God’s gift through Christ’s birth, for me and you.

-The Legend of the Candy Cane – The Candymaker’s Gift – Winner of C.S.
+The Legend of the Candy Cane – The Candymaker’s Gift – Winner of the C.S.
 Lewis Silver Award and a CBA Gold Medallion nomination.

-There’s no denying that the candy cane has become an integral part of Christmas tradition.
+There’s no denying that the candy cane has become an integral part of the Christmas tradition.
 Studying the Candy Cane Poem at Christmas time is a fun Christmas Activity and is a great way to study God’s word and the birth of Jesus.
 We have a free candy cane poems download PDF file that you can print as many times as you need.
 This candy cane poem printable is a free download that can be found at the bottom of this page.

-This simple christmas activity will be a great reminder to your kids that Jesus’ Birth is the real reason for the season.
+This simple Christmas activity will be a great reminder to your kids that Jesus’ Birth is the real reason for the season.
 The free printables have a simple candy cane poem card that you can print and attach to hard candy with a ribbon and use as a last-minute gift that would tell the Christmas story.
-It could also be used as a fun stocking stuffer r an inexpensive gift.
+It could also be used as a fun stocking stuffer or an inexpensive gift.

-How to Make your own Candy Canes
+How to Make Your Own Candy Canes

 Making your own candy canes is surprisingly easy!
 All you need is some sugar, corn syrup, water, cream of tartar, peppermint extract, food coloring, and a candy mold.
 Just follow these simple steps and you’ll be on your way to enjoying homemade candy canes in no time.